ERN Exchange Programme

 Beneficiaries are expected to book their accommodation and cover the costs from the per diem compensation.

 Please note that the programme does not compensate the hosting institutions for any effort and expenses on their side.

 How to apply

-Before applying, please make sure you read the requirements ("how to apply" section) and the timeline.
+Please make sure to read the requirements ("Who is eligible" section) and the timeline before applying.

-The online-application platform, through which applications must be submitted, is open from March 2021 to August 2022.
+Applications must be submitted via the online-application form which is open from March 2021 to November 2022.

 A successful application contains:

-- Your personal details and your home institution
+- Your personal details and your home institution’s address

 - Information about your host institution